woman with colorful nails break egg to show egg white represents cervical mucus

 What Is Considered Unnatural Ovulation Discharge?

-Changes to the consistency, color, and odor of your ovulation discharge are normal with the natural fluctuations of your period cycle.
+Changes to the consistency, color, and odor of your ovulation discharge are normal with the natural fluctuations of your menstrual cycle.

-That said, do make a trip to the doctor if your vaginal discharge:
+With that said, do make a trip to the doctor or gynecologist if your vaginal discharge:

-• Have an odd color like bright yellow, green, or gray, and/or
+• Has an odd color like bright yellow, green, or gray, and/or

-As you’ve learned, egg-white discharge usually indicates you’re most fertile.
-That’s when sperm have the best chances of swimming up the vaginal canal to beat the odds of gravity.
-Pen in as much sexy time as you can to help increase your likelihood of a successful pregnancy.
+As you’ve learned earlier on, egg-white discharge usually indicates that you’re at your most fertile.
+That’s when sperm has the best odds of swimming up the vaginal canal and working against gravity.
+Pencil in as much sex as you can to help increase your likelihood of a successful pregnancy.

-Besides monitoring changes in the appearance of your cervical mucus, go one step further to confirm if you’re ovulating by using an ovulation predictor kit.
-The twoplus Ovulation Test Kit gives you results in less than 10 minutes with free delivery and discreet packaging.
+Besides monitoring changes in the appearance of your cervical mucus, go one step further to confirm that you’re ovulating by using an ovulation predictor kit.